 The community consisted of Jews and non-Jews who followed Abba's instructions.
 Many of them were "new Christians."
 There were also people from other religions who lived in the area.

-The letter that Paul wrote to the community of Colossae might have been written many years ago, but the message he brought is still just as applicable to us today as it have been in the time which He wrote it.
+The letter that Paul wrote to the community of Colossae might have been written many years ago, but the message he brought is still just as applicable to us today as it was in the time which He wrote it.

 It came to Paul's attention that the people of Colossae had lots of rituals & ceremonial practices (traditions) which had it's origin from men and not from Biblical instruction.
 When Paul wrote to them, he reminded them on Who Yeshua (Jesus) Is and that we are called to follow Yeshua's example.
-He also remind them that as born-again believers, they are redeemed and therefore they should live like they have been redeemed.
-He also reminded them that as born-again believers we carry the responsibility to live according to Abba's instructions.
+He also reminded them that as born-again believers, they are redeemed and therefore they should live like they have been redeemed.
+Being born-again comes with a responsibility to live according to Abba's instructions.
 It's especially important how we, as born-again believers, live in front of unbelievers and those who claim to believe but do not walk according to Abba's instructions.
 We cannot afford for our lives to look the same as the lives of unbelievers nor the lives of lukewarm believers!

 It's almost as if Paul first took the time to remind them of their identity in Christ - before he adressed other matters.